yangpl/SMIwiz/README.md

 * run_Viking: A real data exampling using Vking Graben Line 12 for linearized inversion (data-domain LSRTM, image-domain LSRTM using PSF and nonstationary deblurring filter)

   Please follow the workflow listed in  /run_Viking/0_readme.txt to reproduce this example.
+Version: git checkout f3d2d693ae42d0689348cbaf527ba90a99943644 (2025/11/20 updated for VTI modelling)

 ## Instructions to run